joshuaiz/template_old/readme.md

 Yet, over time I found I was making the same changes to Bones at the start of every project and this was taking up valuable time.
 Thus, I created the predecessor to this theme called 'Osseous' which included some of the changes found in Template.
 Osseous literally means: 'of, relating to, or composed of bone' and was a good departure point.

-Template picks up where Osseous left off and takes things a bit further.
-Booyakasha!
+Template picks up where Osseous left off and takes things a bit further with 'template' namespaced functions and customized defaults.

 ###Other stuffs